tfmukles/astroplate/content/index.md

       - Never forget an upcoming renewal
       - On-boarding Give access to all apps in one go

-# Recent Customer
+# Testimonial
-recentCustomer:
+testimonial:
   title: Here’s what some of our recent customers had to say
   desc: Astroplate intuitive shared inbox makes it easy forteammembers to organize, prioritize and solve Gustormer requests.Astroplate intuitive sh easy for.
   content: Astroplate intuitive shared inbox makes it easy forteammembers to organize, prioritize and solve Gustormer requests.Astroplate intuitive sh easy for.
-  features:
+  comments:
+    - name: Marvin McKinney
+      img: /images/profile.png
+      designation: Web Designer
-    - comment: 'How ever on are always on point an Dna nelivered in a timely manner.
+      comment: 'How ever on are always on point an Dna nelivered in a timely manner.
 I highly tnotchBeautifullydesigned landing pages and model.**\"Its responses are always on point and delivered ination on lyresponses are cook.**'

-      profile: /images/profile.png
-      name: Marvin McKinney
+    - name: Marvin McKinney
+      img: /images/profile.png
       designation: Web Designer
-    - comment: 'How ever on are always on point and delivered in a timely manner.
+      comment: 'How ever on are always on point and delivered in a timely manner.
 I highly notch **\"Beautifully designed landing pages and model.** Its responses are always on point and delivered in a timely manner.'

-      profile: /images/profile.png
-      name: Marvin McKinney
+    - name: Marvin McKinney
+      img: /images/profile.png
       designation: Web Designer
-    - comment: 'How ever on are always on point and delivered in a timely manner.
+      comment: 'How ever on are always on point and delivered in a timely manner.
 I highly notch **\"Beautifully designed landing pages and model.** Its responses are always on point and delivered in a timely manner.'

-      profile: /images/profile.png
-      name: Marvin McKinney
+    - name: Marvin McKinney
+      img: /images/profile.png
       designation: Web Designer
-    - comment: 'How ever on are always on point and delivered in a timely manner.
+      comment: 'How ever on are always on point and delivered in a timely manner.
 I highly notch **\"Beautifully designed landing pages and model.** Its responses are always on point and delivered in a timely manner.'

-      profile: /images/profile.png
-      name: Marvin McKinney
+    - name: Marvin McKinney
+      img: /images/profile.png
       designation: Web Designer
-    - comment: 'How ever on are always on point and delivered in a timely manner.
+      comment: 'How ever on are always on point and delivered in a timely manner.
 I highly notch **\"Beautifully designed landing pages and model.** Its responses are always on point and delivered in a timely manner.'

-      profile: /images/profile.png
-      name: Marvin McKinney
+    - name: Marvin McKinney
+      img: /images/profile.png
       designation: Web Designer
-    - comment: 'How ever on are always on point and delivered in a timely manner.
+      comment: 'How ever on are always on point and delivered in a timely manner.
 I highly notch **\"Beautifully designed landing pages and model.** Its responses are always on point and delivered in a timely manner.'
-      profile: /images/profile.png
-      name: Marvin McKinney
-      designation: Web Designer

 # plartform
 plartform: